×

 • Headaches

-How Are Neck and Arm Pain Diagnosed?
+How are Neck and Arm Pain Diagnosed?

+Your doctor might order specific imaging tests to reach the correct diagnosis.
+X-rays, CT scans, and MRI scans aid in visualizing abnormalities in the soft and hard tissues.
 Physicians recommend electromyography (EMG) if they suspect radiculopathy (nerve entrapment).
 An EMG is a nerve conduction test used to determine the functioning of the cervical nerves.

-Treatment for Neck Pain and Arm Pain
+Treatment for Neck and Arm Pain

 Physical Therapy